-The Company has established a formulaic variable incentive-based compensation policy whereby a certain percentage (45% to 50% in fiscal 2012) of revenue, adjusted by certain discretionary expenditures, of the Canaccord Genuity capital markets division in each of the principal geographies (Canada, the United Kingdom, the United States and internationally) is allocated to the Canaccord Genuity capital markets compensation pool.
-After the deduction of the salaries of the employees of Canaccord Genuity capital markets in the geography and certain other expenses, the balance is paid to the employees of Canaccord Genuity capital markets in the geography as determined by senior Canaccord Genuity capital markets executives in the geography subject to approval by the CEO and the CFO.
-The payments are allocated based entirely on merit and contribution to the revenue generated by Canaccord Genuity capital markets in the geography.
+The Company has established a discretionary formulaic variable incentive-based compensation policy whereby a certain percentage (45% to 55% in fiscal 2013) of revenue or adjusted operating profit, adjusted by certain discretionary expenditures, of the Canaccord Genuity capital markets division in each of the principal geographies (Canada, the United Kingdom, the United States, China, Hong Kong, Singapore and Australia) and operating unit within the geography (such as the International Equities Group (IEG) in the United States) is allocated to the Canaccord Genuity capital markets compensation pool in that geography and operating unit.
+After the deduction of the salaries of the employees of Canaccord Genuity capital markets in the geography as determined by senior Canaccord Genuity capital markets executives in the geography subject to approval by the CEO and the CFO.
+The payments are allocated based entirely on merit and contribution and commitment to corporate strategy, values and performance in relation to Canaccord Genuity capital markets in the geography.
 Advances are paid monthly against anticipated semi-annual payments.
-In fiscal 2012, the CEO and Messrs.
-Gaasenbeek, Mayer and Saunders participated in the Canaccord Genuity capital markets compensation pool for Canada.
+In fiscal 2013, the CEO and Messrs.
+Goldberg and Evershed participated in the Canaccord Genuity capital markets compensation pool for the International Equities Group in the United States.